uga-rosa/shellopt.nim/README.md

 # shellopt.nim

-A library for parsing command line arguments in the from commonly used in ordinary shell.
+A library for parsing command line arguments in the form commonly used in shell.

 # Usage